 The university respects residents’ privacy.
 It is also responsible for providing safe and secure facilities at a reasonable cost.
-Therefore, Housing and Residence Life staff members reserves the right to enter an apartment and bedrooms in the performance of duties, including, but not limited to, law enforcement purposes, custodial services, health and safety inspections, repair and maintenance, pest control and emergency situations.
+Therefore, Housing and Residence Life staff members reserves the right to enter an apartment and bedrooms in the performance of duties, including, but not limited to, law enforcement purposes, custodial services, health and safety inspections, repair and maintenance, pest control, probable cause and emergency situations.
 Health and safety inspections are done throughout a semester.
 Notices will be posted at least 24 hours prior to the inspection.

 Solicitors who have no legitimate University business present a security risk.
 Further, the purpose of Residence Life is to provide an academically and community focused environment.
 Solicitors performing door-to-door marketing or selling disrupts the community.

 Door-to-door selling or solicitation is prohibited in all campus housing facilities.
 Notify a Housing and Residence Life staff member or University Police of the presence of salespersons or solicitors in or around campus housing.